 One of the relics of milk from Asturias is found in the councils of Ponga and Amieva.
 A small and rough cheese, whose texture and inimitable color hides a jewel difficult to fake.

 Despite not having a designation of origin, the cheese of the Beyos is at the height of any other that has been officially named.
 Your denomination does not need labels.
 The solera of an unparalleled landscape and a whole mountain culture give semantic richness to its name and gastronomic value to the pasta of which it is made.
 At all times it moves away from the industrial standards as few cheeses in Asturias.
-Its strictly craftsmanship and the dedication of a few families in its development makes it a scarce souvenir and an object of worship.
-This flirtatious work of art does not usually exceed 15 centimeters in diameter, its weight ranges between a quarter and a half kilo.
-We dare to change the popular saying a bit and assure: "if the good is small ... well twice good".
-And it's good at all times.
-With its farinous texture lends itself to all occasions: from an appetizer, in salads, in a kitchen for cachopos or sauces and for dessert with a bit of quince jam.
+Its strictly artisan spirit and the dedication of a few families in its elaboration make it a scarce souvenir and object of worship.
+This flirtatious work of art does not usually exceed 15 centimeters in diameter, its weight ranges between the quarter and half a kilo.
+We dare to somewhat upset the popular saying and ensure: "If the good is small ... well twice good."
+And it is good at all times.
+With its farinosa texture lends itself to all occasions: from an appetizer, in salads, in a kitchen for cachopos or sauces and for dessert with a bit of quince jam.

 He has his own party in his honor from 1984.
 Every year since then, the first Sunday of December, is celebrated the Beyos cheese contest.
 The celebration has autochthonous signs of identity embodied in the form of folklore and more parallel gastronomy with products from the garden, honey, liqueurs and amagüestu de castañes in the nearby stalls.
 The music sounds, the young men and women dance and among the controlled noise of an authentic village, San Juan de Beleño, we approach the points of sale.
 They are few and small in harmony with the cheese.
 The product appears somewhat disparate, but only just.
 There is no total accuracy in dimensions or tonalities although it shines with its own light homemade essence and the total absence of uniforming labels.